 Homeland Security and Emergency Management

-Municipalities around Cook County have opened warming centers for area residents to safely cope with the sub-freezing temperatures the region is experiencing:
+Municipalities around Cook County have opened warming centers for area residents to safely cope with the region’s first taste of winter weather:

 The first snowfall of the season is on track to arrive this evening.